Michael Jackson Not Getting The Boot From Rock & Roll Hall Of Fame Despite ‘Leaving Neverland’ Backlash

 Janet is set to appear on March 29 at Brooklyn’s Barclays Center, where the inductions are made before the recipients move into the Hall Of Fame, which is located in Cleveland, Ohio.

-As previously reported by The Inquisitr, Michael will also be sticking around Madame Tussauds, who confirms that the singer’s wax figures are not going anywhere.
+As previously reported by The Inquisitr, Michael will also be sticking around Madame Tussauds, who confirmed that the singer’s wax figures are not going anywhere.

 “The figures on display at Madame Tussauds reflect profiles that have had an impact on popular culture and that visitors expect to see.
 Michael Jackson has been and is currently a feature of Madame Tussauds attractions around the world.
 We regularly monitor our choice of figures on display based on external events and visitor feedback.
 It will be kept on display for the foreseeable future,” a spokesperson stated.